CiscoSE/Posturing-Anytime-Anywhere/README.md

 ```

+- Edit the Credentials.py file and populate AMP and Orbital API keys.

-Execute the script as any other Python script form console.
-Developed using AMP API V1 and Orbital API V0 versions.
+- Execute the script as any other Python script form console.

+- Developed using AMP API V1 and Orbital API V0 versions.